ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-06-CAD_Basics_-_Fully_Defining_Sketches_with_Dimensions-_Education_Chapter_1_Lesson_6.md

 ---

-A) You must manually calculate conversions
+A) Only metric to imperial conversion is supported

-B) You can type units directly (e.g., "150mm" when in inches)
+B) You must manually calculate conversions

-C) Only metric to imperial conversion is supported
+C) You can type units directly (e.g., "150mm" when in inches)

 D) No unit conversion is available

 ---

-You can type units directly (e.g., "150mm" when in inches)
+C) You can type units directly (e.g., "150mm" when in inches)

 ///